dojoengine/book/src/cairo/hello-dojo.md

 Scarb.toml
 ```

-Dojo projects largely resemble standard Cairo projects, with the distinction being some special attribute tags you use when creating `Components` and `Systems`.
-Let's explore this next.
+Dojo projects largely resemble standard Cairo projects, with the distinction being some special attribute tags used when creating `Components` and `Systems`.
+Let's explore this further.

 Open the `src/components.cairo` file to continue.